ArlatPS/notesPS/ts.md

 - constructor order of operation
   1. super()
   2. param property initialization
-  3. other class field inittialization
+  3. other class field initialization
   4. other code in constructor after super()

 ## Types